Post

 Classic DLL Injection

-It involves injecting a dynamic-link library (DLL) into a target process, allowing the injected code to execute within the context of the process.
-This technique can be leveraged for various purposes, such as hooking API calls, modifying program behavior, or introducing malicious functionality.
+It involves injecting a Dynamic-Link Library (DLL) into a target process, allowing the injected code to execute within the context of that process.
+This technique can be used for various purposes, such as hooking API calls, modifying program behavior, or introducing malicious functionality.

 • VirtualAllocEx